zealoct/blog-octopress/source/_posts/2014-03-03-ios-security.markdown

 Use a random *File System Key* to encrypt the metadata of all files in the file system.
 This file system key is created when iOS first installed or when the device is wiped by a user.
 The key is stored in Effaceable Storage to be quickly erased.

-Once the File System Key is wiped, there should be no way to get the content all the files
+Once the File System Key is wiped, there should be no way to get the content of all the files.

+The work of key management is done by Secure Enclave, as mentioned in section Secure Enclave.